sirily11/Senior-Design/README.md

 # This is the template using electron and react together with Typescript
 You can use this template to build any react-electron app.
 It has material-ui as UI framework,  axios for http requests,  jest for testing and lingui for multilanguages support.
-Also it has travis CI file included.
+It also has travis CI file included.

 # yarn build
 Build your render's html but not the actual electron app